WebAssembly/wasi-observe/README.md

 - The interface is isomorphic across components and core modules.
 A runtime implementing the host interface only needs to implement the interface once.

 These properties are not set in stone!
+This proposal is a work in progress and we're looking for interested parties to help us set technical values and direction starting in Jan.

 [dylibso-pr]: https://github.com/dylibso/observe-sdk/pull/128